 Studio Pro security settings are compatible with Studio (that means that roles and permissions can be edited in Studio), when all of the following criteria are met:

-- The security level must be set to production
+- The security level has been be set to production

 - Demo users must have the correct name: identical to the project role name, but with the demo_ prefix (for example, demo_user)